QijingZheng/pyband/README.md

 ## npdos

-This script can plot PDOS from multiple VASP `PROCAR`s in multiple axes, example usages:
+This script can plot PDOS from multiple VASP `PROCARs` in multiple axes, example usages:

 ```bash